Disclosure: This post may contain affiliate links. Read my disclaimer for more information.

 - Step 5: Strain and enjoy the taste of natural coffee substitute

-If you don’t have access to the plant, you can simply purchase organic dandelion tea online at Amazon or at your local health shop.
+If you don’t have access to the plant, you can simply purchase organic dandelion tea online or at your local health shop.
 You may even discover dandelion tea that is enriched with other flavors like peach, caramel, and roasted nuts.

 Other dandelion tea benefits you probably didn’t know about